 - You may need to travel to attend international meetings, see international patients or operate in other countries.

-After this, you must apply for ophthalmologist specialist training (OST), which takes seven years to complete.
+After this, you must apply for ophthalmologist specialist training (OST), which normally takes seven years to complete.
 You'll also need to complete the Fellowship in Ophthalmology (FRCOphth) examinations from the Royal College of Ophthalmologists (RCOphth) before the end of your training.

 The first two years of specialist training (ST1 and ST2) involve gaining the general clinical skills of an ophthalmologist and basic knowledge of conditions covered by the specialty.
 This may include working in general and specialist clinics, casualty work and theatre sessions.
-You'll need to take Part 1 of the FRCOphth by the end of ST2.
+You'll need to pass Part 1 of the FRCOphth by the end of ST2.

 Once you've successfully completed the full seven years, you'll be awarded the Certificate of Completion of Training (CCT) and can then join the specialty register and begin applying for consultant posts.
 See the RCOphth for full details on education and training.